input-output-hk/essential-cardano-content/content/development-update/weekly-development-report-as-of-2024-06-21.md

 Additionally, they fixed several important bugs, including:

-*   correcting script execution for certificates using the same Plutus script.
+*   correcting script execution for certificates using the same Plutus script

 *   preventing delegation to non-existent pools.

 ### WALLETS AND SERVICES

-This week, the **Lace** team is preparing for  v1.13 release, which includes new functionality and some important bug fixes.
+This week, the **Lace** team is preparing for  v.1.13 release, which includes new functionality and some important bug fixes.
 Keep an eye on the [Lace blog](https://www.lace.io/blog) for updates.

 ### SMART CONTRACTS